 Net Assets With Donor Restrictions: represents net assets subject to stipulations imposed by donors.
 Some donor restrictions are temporary in nature, those whose use is limited by donor-imposed time and/or purpose restrictions.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
-Restricted contributions whose conditions are met in the same year as received are recognized as net assets without donor restrictions.

 Revenues are reported as increases in net assets without donor restriction unless use of the related assets is limited by donor-imposed restrictions.
 Expenses are reported as decreases in net assets without donor restriction.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.
 Expirations of donor restrictions on the net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as reclassifications between the applicable classes of net assets.
+The Organization has adopted a policy to classify donor restricted contributions as without donor restrictions to the extent that donor restrictions were met in the year the contribution was received.